FridayMarch26th/FridayMarch26th.github.io/_projects/radeon-cards.md

 ![](/images/project-radeon-cards/radeon cards (5).jpg)

-The project was the delivery of a straightforward set of product pics for use across a variety of applications.
+Poly cards for all and sundry.

-An opportunity to get into a spot of CAD repair with Rhino 3D.
-The task became the development of a process whereby a total of six different cards could be translated, in all their fiddly detail, from engineering schematics to motion grahpics assets.
-So yes, lots of Nurbs modelling (a *really* nice modelling paradigm, given the right tools), bits of python to automate things like material assignment, and as little manual movement between DCCs as I was able to manage.
+Six cards taken from engineering schematics to motion graphics assets.
+Lots of Rhino3D, bits of Python to automate things like material assignment, and as little manual faffing as I was able to manage.

-A simple result (rendered in C4D's physical, so we could hand a finished asset off to whoever), but a really nice project to direct.
+A straightforward result (rendered in C4D's physical, so we could hand off a scene to whoever), but a really nice project to be involved with.

 <div class="gallery" data-columns="2">
 	<img src="/images/project-radeon-cards/radeon cards (1).jpg">